James Berardinelli

 James Berardinelli (born September 25, 1967) is an American film critic.
 His reviews are mainly published on his blog ReelViews.
 Approved as a critic by the aggregator Rotten Tomatoes, he has published two collections of reviews of movies on DVD and video.
 He is also a fantasy novelist, publishing a trilogy from 2015 through 2016 known as The Last Whisper of the Gods.

 Personal life

-Berardinelli was born in New Brunswick, New Jersey and spent his early childhood in Morristown, New Jersey.
+Berardinelli, who is of Italian heritage, was born in New Brunswick, New Jersey and spent his early childhood in Morristown, New Jersey.
 When he was nine, his family moved to the township of Cherry Hill, New Jersey, where he attended Cherry Hill High School East.
 Later he moved to Piscataway.

 He attended the University of Pennsylvania from 1985 to 1990, obtaining both a bachelor's and master's degree in electrical engineering.
 After graduating he worked for Bellcore Company, now Telcordia Technologies.
 He worked during the next 15 years "in a variety of fields, including fiber optics, video testing, and software systems."

 Berardinelli has categorized himself as an agnostic and a libertarian.
-He resides in Mount Laurel, New Jersey with his wife, Sheryl, whom he met through his website.
+He resides in Mount Laurel, New Jersey, with his wife, Sheryl, whom he met through his website.
 They have two children: a son born in May 2010, and a daughter born in November 2019.